cryogars/goshawk/README.md

 ## 7. Run the model :rocket:

-- The image can be ran with bash scripts (submit pts 1-3 .bash).
+- The image can be ran with bash scripts (sbatch pt 1-3..)
 - Note: this is made to run on Linux clusters managed by SLURM.